 Except, of course, for the myriad waterborne parasites and diseases that sicken and kill thousands in the real world.
 Animals have resistances that humans long removed from the wild don't (and they get sick fairly often anyhow).
 There's a reason water purification kits are standard issue for hikers, campers and survival kits worldwide.
 Not to mention the billions of dollars governments pour into building and maintaining municipal water facilities and sewage treatment plants.

 Also, in some deserts, any water that is beautifully clear and fresh looking (i.e., nothing lives there) may be caused by natural arsenic deposits that turn up in some rocky areas.
 Water that looks green and mossy and full of gunk will give you dysentery at worst, but drinking the perfectly clear death water will end your hike for good.
+In the mountain West of the US or other areas where there is mining activity, cyanide and cyanide-based chemicals can have the same effect, as can pesticide runoff in heavily farmed/agricultural areas.
 In otherdeserts, water that is perfectly clear with nothing in it and isn't running may well be irradiated.
 Different means, same ends.
 Or perhaps different ends...

 This trope is often found in historical fiction, where characters will be shown drinking and bathing in fresh water without a worry or concern.
 This is especially true of the Purity Sue, who will imply her "specialness" by the amount of time she spends bathing.
 Time travelers might also take the opportunity to sneer at the filthy beasts they meet who are simply too stupid to keep themselves clean and too debauched to drink cool, clear water instead of alcohol.
 All nonsense, of course: people in the old days didn't know that the diseases associated with drinking or bathing in plain water (cholera, dysentery, typhoid, polio, etc.) were caused by waterborne pathogens, but they did know that both activities were risky, and boiling that much water was simply too damn expensive for many.
-Some writers take the trope to eleven and give their Purity Sue characters hot and cold running water and showers.
+(And the reason many people of historical times preferred alcohol or tea to pure water was that alcohol and/or the process of making beer or wine or boiling for tea were some of the earliest forms of water purification.
+Similarly, moss was one of the earliest water filters - so mossy water was often safer than clear) Some writers take the trope to eleven and give their Purity Sue characters hot and cold running water and showers.
 In Norman castles.
 We'd like to claim that this is more common in fan fiction, but sadly it's a common mistake in professionally published fiction.

 It's best to assume that untreated water is unsafe to drink, particularly if it's passed a road, a village, or a forest.
 There are streams that have been filtered by mineral layers (more in some countries than in others), but generally they shouldn't be trusted without confirmation, preferably from a local who has drunk from it for many years.
 Even then, those people may have simply built up certain immunities.
 Even the purest-seeming mountain stream may be tainted with parasites like Giardia lamblia, also known in Western Canada as "beaver fever".
 No, not even the First World is immune.